Epitalon Peptide Guide: Benefits, Dosing & What to Know

 Red Flags

 No COA available.
 Prices way below market (under $1.50/mg is suspicious).
 Crypto-only payment.
 No customer service.
-Health claims that sound too good.
+Health claims that sound too good to be true.

 Typical Pricing